Qedarites: Hellenistic period

 When the Maccabean Revolt broke out against the Seleucid king Antiochus IV, the pro-Seleucid Qedarites in Transjordan refused to provide refuge to the deposed Jason, the deposed High Priest of the Temple of Jerusalem, who was an opponent of Antiochus IV.
 When Judas Maccabeus attacked the Seleucid general Timothy of Ammon in Transjordan, the latter's army he used to counter-attack included several Qedarite members, and, following the Seleucid Demetrius I's capture of Jerusalem, the Qedarites opposed the rebellion led by Judas' brothers, Jonathan Apphus, John Gaddi, and Simon Thassi, and killed John, in retaliation of which Jonathan and Simon attacked the Qedarites and killed many of them.

-The rise of the Parthian Empire in the late 2nd century BC led to significant changes in Arabia, with the Parthians diverting part of the trade going from Gerrha to Dumat and Egypt northwards to another commercial road going from the Persian Gulf into Mesopotamia.
+The rise of the Parthian Empire in the late 2nd century BCE led to significant changes in Arabia, with the Parthians diverting part of the trade going from Gerrha to Dumat and Egypt northwards to another commercial road going from the Persian Gulf into Mesopotamia.
 At the same time, the Hellenistic sailors were able to establish a direct maritime trade route from Egypt to South Asia, allowing them to bypass the overland trade routes controlled by the various Arabian states, due to which frankincense started being exported by sea, thus causing the decline of the traditional incense trade route which had so far provided the Qedarites with wealth.

-According to Artapanus of Alexandria and an inscription dated to 129 BC from Priēnē in Asia Minor, the Qedarite kingdom still existed and controlled the Negev and the Sinai in the 2nd century BC, although the Nabataeans appear to have expanded into Transjordan by 160 BC.
+According to Artapanus of Alexandria and an inscription dated to 129 BCE from Priēnē in Asia Minor, the Qedarite kingdom still existed and controlled the Negev and the Sinai in the 2nd century BCE, although the Nabataeans appear to have expanded into Transjordan by 160 BCE.

 After the Jewish king, Alexander Jannaeus, joined the civil war in Egypt opposing the queen Cleopatra III to her son Ptolemy IX on the side of Cleopatra III, Alexander Jannaeus embarked on a campaign in Transjordan during which he was defeated, after which he made an alliance with the Qedarites in Transjordan and the Negev.
-In response to the formation of this alliance, the Seleucid king Antiochus XII started a series of campaigns against the Qedarites, first in Transjordan, and later in the Negev, where he fell in battle in 82 BC.
+In response to the formation of this alliance, the Seleucid king Antiochus XII started a series of campaigns against the Qedarites, first in Transjordan, and later in the Negev, where he fell in battle in 82 BCE.
 After the death of Antiochus XII, the inhabitants of Damascus called upon one Aretas, who ruled over both the Qedarites and the Nabataeans in a personal union, to take over the city.
-During the period of the 1st century BC, the Hellenistic period in West Asia ended and was replaced by Roman rule after the Roman general Gnaeus Pompeius Magnus annexed Syria into the Roman Republic over the course of 65 to 62 BC, at the end of which he attacked Petra.
+During the period of the 1st century BCE, the Hellenistic period in West Asia ended and was replaced by Roman rule after the Roman general Gnaeus Pompeius Magnus annexed Syria into the Roman Republic over the course of 65 to 62 BCE, at the end of which he attacked Petra.

-When the Parthians attacked Jerusalem in 40 BC, the Judaean king Herod the Great, who was of Matrilineal Nabatean descent, fled to his relatives at the Qedarite centre of "the rock" in the Negev, from where he fled to Egypt after the king Malichus I refused to grant him refuge.
+When the Parthians attacked Jerusalem in 40 BCE, the Judaean king Herod the Great, who was of Matrilineal Nabatean descent, fled to his relatives at the Qedarite centre of "the rock" in the Negev, from where he fled to Egypt after the king Malichus I refused to grant him refuge.